Flowtally

 What happens when a label fails at the dock?

-The item still has to be received, so someone keys the number in by hand and the flow slows down.
-What matters afterward is whether the failure was documented: a photo of the label at the moment it crossed, with the timestamp, turns an argument with the supplier into a record you can send them.
+The item still has to be received, so someone keys the number in by hand.
+What matters afterward is whether the exception was documented: a record of what was keyed in, alongside the reads that did land with their pictures and timestamps, turns an argument with the supplier into a record you can send them.

-Every read is paired with its photo and the exact time, with label compliance checked as part of the receive itself.
+Every scan is paired with its photo and timestamp.
+Label compliance is checked as part of the receive itself.